 Man sentenced to probation after plea for DUI in company vehicle

-May 31—EBENSBURG, Pa. — A Wilmore man has been sentenced to probation after entering guilty pleas to driving under the influence, recklessly endangering another person, careless driving and unauthorized use of a motorized vehicle.
+Jun.
+1—EBENSBURG, Pa. — A Wilmore man has been sentenced to probation after entering guilty pleas on Tuesday to driving under the influence, recklessly endangering another person, careless driving and unauthorized use of a motorized vehicle.

-He entered a plea before President Judge Norman A. Krumenacker III on Tuesday and was sentenced to 15 months probation in the incident.
+He entered a plea before President Judge Norman A. Krumenacker III and was sentenced to 15 months of probation in the incident.

 Assistant District Attorney Matthew Gribbler said Stoltz had taken a dump truck from his former employer and led police on a "lengthy" chase.

-Soltz's attorney Paul Eckenrode said that to his understanding it was a low speed chase as Stoltz did not understand he was being pursued and that for Stolz it has been an "embarrassing but learning experience."
+Stoltz's attorney, Paul Eckenrode, said that to his understanding it was a low-speed chase as Stoltz did not understand he was being pursued, and that for Stoltz, it has been an "embarrassing but learning experience."

-Eckenrode said that his client is now a counselor and has also made every effort to make his former employer whole by already paying any potential restitution and that he has sought treatment since the incident.
+Eckenrode said that his client is now a counselor, has made every effort to make his former employer whole by already paying any potential restitution and that he has sought treatment since the incident.